Maine Group Health Insurance and Employee Benefits Solutions

 • Maine residents who are not eligible for employer-sponsored group health insurance may be able to obtain coverage through public programs like Medicaid or the Affordable Care Act Marketplace.

-The Affordable Care Act (ACA), also known as Obamacare, mandates that large employers and even some small business owners must provide access to health insurance coverage to their employees.
+The Affordable Care Act (ACA), also known as Obamacare, mandates that large employers and even some small business owners must provide access to health coverage to their employees.
 As a top-rated company in the industry today, Taylor Benefits is here to help our clients better understand the insurance market in the state while procuring the most affordable coverage and retirement benefit plans for their Maine employees.

 If you are a business owner or a manager in charge of insurance coverage for your business, be sure to fill out the FREE estimate form on this page to get started on the right small business health insurance adhering to the ACA today.